-On the router, enter configure mode and configure an interface address on fe-0/0/0 on the router according to the network topology map.
+On the router, enter configure mode.
+Ensure that the state of your routers is clean.
+If not, use the load override ~root/labconf to load an empty state.
+Thereafter, configure an interface address on fe-0/0/0 on the router according to the network topology map.